 Homemade makeup may sound a little daunting, but I promise it’s actually simpler than you think!
 The biggest plus about homemade makeup is that the ingredients provide nourishment for your skin, rather than clogging it up with toxins.
 Plus, you get to customise the colours, textures and fragrances of your makeup!
 First stop?
-Blush.
+Loose powder blush.
 This is one of the easiest makeup recipes, and therefore the best place to start.

 You can adjust the strength of the colour by adding more or less iron oxide to the clay base.
 You can also mix more than one iron oxide colour (eg. you could combine red and brown iron oxide).
 These are the colours you can expect if you add the following to the bentonite clay base in the recipe below:

 Lasted me about: 1 year (using occasionally).

 Estimated shelf life: 2 years (stored in an airtight container away from moisture, that includes wet makeup brushes).

 *Costs accurate at time of writing, and based on the best retail prices I’ve found.